keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 Finally, on September 2, 1945, World War II ended with global elation.

-The companies that did aide in the war effort through rations, or just supplying troops with five-cent bottles of soft drinks, became lauded as All-American, and prospered greatly after the war.
+The companies that did aid in the war effort through rations, or just supplying troops with five-cent bottles of soft drinks, became lauded as All-American and prospered greatly after the war.
 “From the mid-1940s until 1960 the number of countries with (Coca-Cola) bottling operations nearly doubled.”[^28] And, “Hershey Chocolate Corporation received the Army-Navy ‘E’ Production award...Quartermaster General, Major General Gregory, came to Hershey to present the corporation and Milton Hershey with the award of achievement.”[^29] Rather than pushing for global expansion, Hershey decided to continue to invest in its company domestically.

 And yet:

 > “The lesson of World War II was clear: We needed more.
 Bigger budgets.
-Longer time lines.
+Longer timelines.
 Better training.
 Closer cooperation.
 In a word—one originally proposed by President Theodore Roosevelt—more preparedness.”[^30]

 So, food technology continued to march on under the guise of military preparedness.